nigma46/reverse-diet-visualiser/PROJECT_OVERVIEW.md

 # Reverse Diet Visualiser - Project Overview

+> **IMPORTANT**: This application is located in the `reverse-diet-visualiser` subdirectory of this repository, not in the parent directory.
+All commands should be run from inside the `reverse-diet-visualiser` directory.

 ## 1. Purpose

 This web application provides a tool for users to generate and visualize a personalized reverse dieting plan.
 It guides users through different phases (maintenance, deficit, reverse, new maintenance) based on their inputs and goals, providing weekly calorie targets and estimated progress.